All forms of investing come with some degree of risk. That’s the nature of spending money to make money.

 This is why we are introducing our new blog series on rental vacancies.
 In this first article, you’ll learn what vacancy rate is, why it causes you to lose money, and how to calculate it in your rental investing business.

-As mentioned above, vacancy is when your property is sitting empty and has no tenant living in the residence.
+As mentioned above, vacancy is when your property is sitting empty and has no resident living in the residence.
 Vacancies are inevitable as a rental investor.
 However, what a lot of investors and landlords run into trouble with is how much they underestimate their vacancy rate.

 Your vacancy rate is represented as a percentage and compares the amount of time a property could be rented to the amount of time a property was actually rented.
 The vacancy rate is typically gauged spanning a one-year period (Source).